Golden State Warriors: 1985–1997: The "Run TMC" era

-1997–2009: Wilderness years and "We believe" mindset
+1997–2009: Wilderness years and "We believe"

 Longtime Seton Hall college coach P. J. Carlesimo, who had been recently fired by the Portland Trail Blazers, replaced Adelman as head coach for the 1997–98 season.
 Sprewell was suspended for the remainder of the season for losing his temper and choking Carlesimo during a team practice in December, generating the glaring newspaper headline "WARRIORS HIT ROCK BOTTOM" and the declaration by general manager Garry St. Jean that Sprewell would never play for the Warriors again.
 He would not play in the NBA again until he was dealt in January 1999 to the New York Knicks for John Starks, Chris Mills and Terry Cummings.

 St. Jean had become the new Warriors' general manager in July 1997; he and his predecessor Dave Twardzik received much of the blame for the Warriors' struggles early in Cohan's turbulent tenure as owner in addition to Cohan himself.
 St. Jean brought in players such as Terry Cummings, John Starks and Mookie Blaylock who were well past their primes.
 Twardzik drafted several flops, such as Todd Fuller (picked over future MVPs Kobe Bryant and Steve Nash and future All Star Jermaine O'Neal) and Steve Logan (who never played an NBA game).
 In the next draft, the team selected Adonal Foyle, forgoing future All Star Tracy McGrady was still available.
 St. Jean did, however, draft future two-time NBA slam dunk champion off-guard Jason Richardson (from Michigan State), who would be a Warriors' star scorer through the 2006–07 season.

 For a few years, with rising stars Richardson, small forward Antawn Jamison and point guard Gilbert Arenas leading the team, the Warriors seemed like a team on the rise; but the young Warriors did not have enough in the competitive Western Conference to make the playoffs.
 After the 2002–03 season, St. Jean's earlier mistakes of committing money to players like Danny Fortson, Adonal Foyle and Erick Dampier were painfully felt by Warriors' fans when the team was unable to re-sign Arenas despite his desire to stay in the Bay Area.
 A new rule was implemented in response to second-round draft picks who quickly become superstars.